deltaswapio/deltaswap/whitepapers/0001_generic_message_passing.md

 - The mechanics of economically incentivizing nodes to maintain uptime and not to censor or forge messages.

-- Governance and criteria for inclusion in the guardian set.
+- Governance and criteria for inclusion in the phylax set.
 We only specify the governance API without defining its implementation, which could be a smart contract on one of the connected chains.

 ## Overview

 We simplify the design of Wormhole to only provide generic **signed attestations of finalized chain state**.
-Attestations can be requested by any contract by publishing a message, which is then picked up and signed by the Wormhole guardian set.
+Attestations can be requested by any contract by publishing a message, which is then picked up and signed by the Wormhole phylax set.
 The signed attestation will be published on the Wormhole P2P network.

 Delivering the message to a contract on the target chain is shifted to the higher-layer protocol.